This is a revised version of a text originally published in The System of Systems, 2017.

 A Liberian displaced person who lived in 2002-03 (at the height of the civil war between Charles Taylor and the LURD rebels) in a camp for the internally displaced, on the outskirts of Monrovia, became a refugee in 2003 if he then fled to a UNHCR camp in the forest region of Guinea and was given the qualification, then an illegal if he left in 2005 to seek work in Conakry, where he would come across many compatriots living in the Liberian quarter of the Guinean capital.
 Then, after spending days at the bottom of a cargo boat, he might try to enter Europe, ending up in one of the hundred or so ZAPIs (waiting zones for persons under review) at the French ports and airports.
 He will now be officially considered a detainee, before he can be registered as an asylum applicant, with a 90 percent chance of being rejected, his demand being classified by the OFPRA agent as ‘manifestly unfounded’.
 He will then be taken to the frontier and expelled from France, or else held in a CRA 1 while waiting for the administrative procedure necessary for his expulsion to be finalised (which may take weeks or months), or again left at liberty in the situation of a non-expellable irregular.
 He then becomes a sans-papier, a status somewhat close to that of tolerated, which is given in Poland to a person in a situation similar to his own – generally, in that case, to Chechens.
 If he makes a further request for asylum, he runs a heavy risk of being rejected again, as Liberia is no longer considered a dangerous country since the peace agreement of 2004 and the surrender of Taylor.
 2

 Due to conflict, climate change or other forms of upheaval, people become displaced and in turn forced to migrate.
-This forced migration intersects a person with various forms of infrastructure – such as camps, borders, detention centres, registration centres, deportation waiting zones – where through each, a displaced person becomes a detainee, deportee, illegal immigrant, asylum applicant, among many other things.
+This forced migration intersects a person with various forms of infrastructure – such as camps, borders, detention centres, registration centres, deportation waiting zones – and through each, a displaced person becomes a detainee, deportee, illegal immigrant, asylum applicant, among many other things.

-These encounters between architecture and law through humanitarian infrastucture expose people fleeing conflict to new forms of discrimination, be they institutional or otherwise – wherein architecture becomes both actor within, and register of a contested political and social force field.
+These encounters between architecture and law through humanitarian infrastructure expose people fleeing conflict to new forms of discrimination, be they institutional or otherwise – wherein architecture becomes both actor within, and register of a contested political and social force field.

 The operations that permeate humanitarian infrastructure are not only administrative but also inherently extractive.
 The names and identities that anthropologist Michel Agier points to in this conjecture are the result of extractive processes of a financial and biopolitical nature.
 Conducted through operations – by both state and inter-state organisations, such as Frontex, as well as non-state entities such as corporations and criminal enterprises – that draw out a form of value from the body of the displaced through biometric and logistical processes, converting the person and their body into a resource for financial or biopolitical gain.

 We can observe these dynamics through the crisis that has unfolded as a result of the civil war in Syria.
-Having entered its sixth year in March 2016, with 12.2 million people situated within the confines of the country in need of life saving aid, 7.6 million internally displaced, more than 212,000 people trapped in besieged areas without access to humanitarian assistance and over four million people fleeing across borders.3 In the same month, the European Union came to an agreement with the government of Turkey outlining procedures that would stem smuggling operations across the Aegean sea.
-The EU-Turkey deal states that irregular migrants who have arrived on Greek islands from Turkish shores will be deported back to Turkey, in exchange for the relocation to EU member states of Syrian asylum applicants who have followed legal protocols.
+Having entered its sixth year in March 2016, with 12.2 million people situated within the confines of the country in need of life saving aid, 7.6 million internally displaced, more than 212,000 people trapped in besieged areas without access to humanitarian assistance and over four million people fleeing across borders.
+3 In the same month, the European Union came to an agreement with the government of Turkey outlining procedures that would stem smuggling operations across the Aegean sea.
+The EU-Turkey deal states that irregular migrants who have arrived on Greek islands from Turkish shores will be deported back to Turkey, in exchange for the relocation to EU member states of Syrian asylum applicants who have indeed followed legal protocols.

 The conflict in Syria has a direct impact on the Greek island of Lesvos, a key point on the migrant route to Europe.
-In 2015, over 416,000 Syrians arrived on the Greek island.4 In February 2016 alone, 30,000 asylum seekers from Syria, Iraq and Afghanistan made their way to Lesvos.5 It is within this island that we see a large concentration of both architectural and institutional infrastructure, each with their own form of financial and/or biopolitical calculus – ranging from those that have come to exist as a direct consequence of the influx on the island (small local NGOs and local residents scavenging wrecked boats to mention a few) to institutions and corporations (such as UNHCR and telecommunications company Vodafone).
+In 2015, over 416,000 Syrians arrived on the Greek island.
+4 In February 2016 alone, 30,000 asylum seekers from Syria, Iraq and Afghanistan made their way to Lesvos.
+5 It is within this island that we see a large concentration of both architectural and institutional infrastructure, each with their own form of financial and/or biopolitical calculus – ranging from those that have come to exist as a direct consequence of the influx on the island (small local NGOs and local residents scavenging wrecked boats to mention a few) to institutions and corporations (such as UNHCR and telecommunications company Vodafone).

 Naming practices, the politics enforced through them, the extractions that they enable and the precarious situations that they place lives in, are and have been present and ingrained in contemporary humanitarian governance.
 For this reason, the events that took place on and around the island of Lesvos in the spring of 2016 are key to understanding the greater apparatus that legally, spatially and temporally produces the differential identities attributed to the bodies of displaced populations.